ibm-cloud-docs/vpc/file_storage_vpc_mounthelper.md

 1. Run the `mount` command with the following syntax.

+Use the following command syntax to mount the share.
+Replace the mountpath with the information that is specific to your file share.

 ```sh
 mount -t ibmshare -o secure=true <share-ip>:/<mount-path> /mnt/mount-point
 ```
 {: pre}

-when the command is sent, the utility creates the certificate signing request(csr) and calls the Metadata service to get the intermediate cert and end peer certificate.
+When the command is sent, the utility creates the certificate signing request(csr) and calls the Metadata service to get the intermediate cert and end peer certificate.
 It parses the mount command-line arguments and creates `/etc/swanctl/conf.d/type_ibmshare_.conf`.
 The strongSwan service uses this configuration file to establish the IPsec connection.
 Then, the script loads the IPsec connection and calls the NFS `mount` command.
 A successful response looks like the following example.

 ```sh
    [root@my-eit-instance ~]# mount -t ibmshare -o secure=true 10.240.64.5:/0c937ac3_814e_4a7c_99b8_719ec3cad7fd  /mnt/share-test